PzYon/CleenApi/README.md

 # CleenApi

 Provides a generic, unified approach for building a REST API using ASP.NET WebApi and Entity Framework.
+- The `Library`-project defines the main the interfaces and base classes that can be using when building a Cleen API
+- The `WebApi`- provides a simple implementation example

 ## Philosophy
 - Unified approach for users of the API by providing the same operators on all entities (top, take, order by, filter, etc.)